amnezja3/awareness/README.md

     }

 The function returns a data set containing a list of symbols, symbol relationship operations, technical data, a list of responses, and a selected random response.

+## Dokumentacja

+Link do dokumentacji projektu.

+## Rozwój

+Link do repozytorium GitHub projektu.

+## Kontakt

+Informacje o tym, jak skontaktować się z twórcami projektu.
+Here is an example of its use: